-Fast forward five years I was visiting my brother and my sister in law near Greenville, SC, which I only do about once every two months.
-My sister in law and I always enjoy shopping together and eating at the healthy food restaurant there for lunch.
+Fast forward five years I was visiting my brother and my sister-in-law near Greenville, SC, which at that time, I only did about once every two months.
+My sister-in-law and I always enjoy shopping together and eating at the healthy food restaurant there for lunch.

 We were having a nice lunch when all of a sudden one of B and PK’s daughters walked in and sat at a nearby table!
 What are the odds that this would happen in a small town near Greenville and at the same restaurant on the very weekend I just happened to be there?

-She then gave me the exciting news that her parents were moving to Simpsonville the following year!
-Since their move I have enjoyed several visits with B and PK and was thankful to have their friendship after all of those years without them in my life.
+She then gave me the exciting news that her parents were moving near my brother and his wife the following year!
+Since their move I enjoyed several visits with B and PK and was thankful to have their friendship after all of those years without them in my life.

 Life is full of coincidences.
 But I think they have reasons for happening.
 Choose your friends wisely.
 Choose friends that you can reconnect with years later like no time had elapsed.
 Choose friends who have some of the same qualities and interests that you have.